Its launch day, you’re excited at the awesome opportunities you’ve heard about in affiliate marketing, you wait patiently and … no one comes.

 Tapping the Social Networks

-You should be active on social networks because these provide you with free methods for sharing your content, networking with fellow individuals interested in your niche, and used to gain feedback for your work (along with new ideas).
+You should be active on social networks because these provide free methods for sharing content, networking with fellow individuals interested in your niche, and used to gain feedback for your work (along with new ideas).

 Networking on Steroids